Farama-Foundation/farama.org/_posts/2023-10-24-Gymnasium-Terminated-Truncated-Step-API.md

 ---
 layout: blog
-short_title: "Gymnasium Terminated / Truncated API"
+short_title: "Terminated / Truncated Step API"
-subtitle: "A dataset API for Offline Reinforcement Learning"
+subtitle: "In-depth explanation of the "terminated" and "truncated" values in Gymnasium's Env.step API"
-title: "Announcing Minari - a dataset API for Offline RL"
+title: "Gymnasium Terminated / Truncated Step API"
 date: "2023-05-18"
 excerpt: "Minari provides the capability to create your own environment-based datasets, to download open-source datasets and to upload your own datasets for others to use."
 thumbnail: assets/posts/2023-05-17-Announcing-Minari/banner.png